 Some take these events very seriously, with the top of the range kit and the hard core training plans.
 Others like me just rock up (often after a night of copious wine and dancing) and just enjoy the fresh air, the sunshine and the ‘I can’ feeling that is generated knowing that, regardless of your speed or position, you have lapped those people sitting on the couch watching television.

-I have always loved running.
-In particular running in the woods in all sorts of weather, the more dramatic the weather, the better.
+As mentioned, I used to love running.
+In particular running in the woods and running in all sorts of weather, the more dramatic the weather, the better.
 One of the simple pleasures of this is smelling the seasons change and spotting wildlife in the form of deer, woodpeckers, cattle and the occasional red squirrel.

-Unfortunately a year ago I was diagnosed with arthritis of my knees.
-This also coincided with two other injuries (a shoulder impingement and tennis elbow).
+Unfortunately two years ago, a diagnosis of arthritis of my knees coincided with two other injuries (a shoulder impingement and tennis elbow).
 Combined together, I struggled to find a fitness activity that I could enjoy.
 My training and my love of outdoor fitness became compromised for a while with the realisation that it was time to hang up the running shoes.

-After the initial devastation, and the challenge of finding a fitness activity that I could still enjoy (whilst avoiding impact on my knees) I had physiotherapy for my shoulder and elbow.
-I reminded myself of my belief that in theory, every situation you face provides you with an opportunity.
+After the initial devastation, and the challenge of finding a fitness activities that I could still enjoy, I reminded myself that every situation you face provides you with an opportunity to adapt and improvise.

 After a short period of feeling sorry for myself, I discovered that the opportunity facing me was the chance to review my overall health needs.
 This forced me to discover the health maintenance activities that I have been neglecting all these years because they were less satisfying or fun, that will ironically let me keep active into my wise old years.

-To this day continue to enjoy bike adventures and I have discovered some new routes to challenge me.
-I still love to visit and explore new places on my bike or on foot and I love a spot of wild camping.
+To this day continue to enjoy health adventures.
+I love challenging myself with new routes on my bike.
+I still love to visit and explore new places on foot, I enjoy open water swimming and I love a spot of wild camping.

 So enough about me!
-How satisfied are you with your level of health and well-being Perhaps you always wanted to be fitter and healthier but never knew how to make that happen.
-Alternatively maybe you have learned how to influence your wellness whilst doing things that you enjoy.
+How satisfied are you with your level of health and well-being?
+Perhaps you always wanted to be fitter and healthier but never knew how to make that happen.
+Alternatively maybe you already know how to influence your wellness whilst doing things that you enjoy.

 It is important that, even if you do not know how to make this happen yet, you believe in your potential for health and wellbeing.
 Even in the face of a health challenge!